-There is a clear link between women’s homelessness and intimate partner violence.
-More than a third of the people accessing the Victorian homelessness system in 2015-16 cite intimate partner violence as the cause, and there is a shortage of emergency housing in Melbourne.
+More than a third of the people accessing the Victorian homelessness system in 2015–16 cite intimate partner violence as the cause.
+So, there is a clear link between women’s homelessness and intimate partner violence.
+Meanwhile, there’s a shortage of emergency housing in Melbourne.

-Safe Steps and its partners will deliver a pilot program that uses vacant homes in Melbourne’s private real estate market to help fill this gap to provide quality, affordable and safe emergency housing to women.
+Safe Steps and its partners are piloting a program that uses vacant homes in Melbourne’s private real estate market to help fill this gap.
+This provides women with quality, affordable and safe emergency housing.

-This project has been awarded an additional $5,000 from the Melbourne Disability Institute, who recognise that women with disability are a large part of the population group that access safe housing.
+This project was also awarded an additional A$5000 from the Melbourne Disability Institute.
+The institute recognises that women with disability are a large part of the population group that needs to access safe housing.

-Research team: Erika Martino, A/Prof Rebecca Bentley (Melbourne School of Population and Global Health), Dr Andrew Martel (Faculty of Architecture, Building and Planning), Ilan Wiesel (School of Geography).
+Research team: Erika Martino, Associate Professor Rebecca Bentley (Melbourne School of Population and Global Health), Dr Andrew Martel (Faculty of Architecture, Building and Planning), Ilan Wiesel (School of Geography).

 Collaborators: Safe Place, Save the Children, Safe Steps.

 Modelling the health impact of housing interventions in Australia: an indoor temperature pilot